About the Memorial

 Gulf War, OIF, & OEF Statue

 The first soldier is a shade of brown, which depicts the living.
 He represents the Gulf War, Operation Iraqi Freedom, and Operation Enduring Freedom.
 This Soldier is walking into the courtyard to honor a fallen comrade.
+The Statue vividly portrays a Hispanic Sergeant who served in Iraq.

 Female Combat Statue

 The second is that of a female combat soldier (first of its kind), and she is also a shade of brown.
 She also represents the Gulf War, Operation Iraqi Freedom, and Operation Enduring Freedom, while standing beside her brother to honor the fallen.
+The Female GW/OIF/OEF Statue represents the likeness of four women of different heritages, embracing the diversity of women in service.

-Vietnam Statue
+Vietnam War Statue

-Korea Statue
+Korea War Statue

 WWII Statue